MaxxAir Fan Deluxe Review (After 4+ Years Living In A Camper)

 I built my own DIY campervan with no previous experience, so finding products that could easily be installed was really important to me.

-It was really easy to install my Maxxair Fan Deluxe.
-Cutting the hole in the roof was the most challenging part, but the fan itself was very straight forward: place the unit into the roof hole, screw it in place, pop the inside trim on and then connect two 12v wires.
+Cutting the opening in the roof was the most challenging part, but the fan installation itself was very straight forward:

 TIP: Go heavy on your waterproofing.
 I used Sikaflex to seal the screw holes and around the perimeter of the fan.
-There’s no such thing as “too much” waterproofing, but not using enough will cause leaks.
+There’s no such thing as “too much” waterproofing, but not using enough can cause leaks.

 Inside view of a partially converted camper van with a newly installed MaxxAir Fan Deluxe visible in the roof, surrounded by insulation panels and interior lighting in progress.

-#7 Multiple Color Options
+8. Multiple Color Options

-The MaxxAir Fan Deluxe is available in black or white exterior colors.
-All models are white on the inside, which is nice because it matches the interiors much better and blends into the ceiling.
+All models are white on the inside, which is nice because it matches the interior of most campers and blends into the ceiling.

-I have a black van so I really liked that I could find a black MaxxFan Deluxe that doesn’t stick out like a sore thumb on my roof.
-Not having a flashy white fan on top of my van definitely helps me blend in better.
+I have a black van so I really liked that I could find a black MaxxAir Fan Deluxe that doesn’t stick out like a sore thumb on my roof.

 Product image of the MaxxAir Fan Deluxe in white, showing its streamlined design and compact roof-mount housing ideal for camper van ventilation systems.